ShellUI CLI

 ├── package.json

-├── dist/ # Production build output
+├── dist/ # Build output (gitignored, generated locally)

 └── node_modules/